Thursday, May 16, 2024

 Friends know how nostalgic I am about newspapers and how sorry I am about what has become of them.
 I am a proud heir of the Fourth Estate, an ink-stained wretch who had a hand in writing the first draft of history in my corner of South Carolina.

-And it occasionally turns up stories of when newspapers were fun.
+And it occasionally reminds me of days when newspapering was fun.
 Such as this "Prize Lie of the Year" recently posted by my friend Terry Harmon.

 The Boone story was evidently written in response to the original Mendacity Medal winner: